BlinkDL/RWKV-LM/README.md

 Training: https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v2-RNN

 You will be training the "GPT" version because it's paralleziable and faster to train.
-I find RWKV-2 can extrapolate, so training with ctxLen 768 can work for ctxLen of several thousand.
-You can fine-tune the model with longer ctxLen later and it can quickly adapt to longer ctxLens.
+I find RWKV-2 can extrapolate, so training with ctxLen 768 can work for ctxLen of 1000+.
+You can fine-tune the model with longer ctxLen and it can quickly adapt to longer ctxLens.

 **UPDATE: Search for "RWKV v2+" here and change RWKV-2 to PreLN to make it more stable.**